 The good news is that these days, there is an even bigger selection of menstrual cup widely available on places like Amazon.
 Some of the models you could consider if you’re looking to save a bit of money include:

 The Anigan Evacup: manufactured in the USA, it comes in a variety of colors and is cheaper than some of the other cups by $5-10.
 This is particularly true if you can find someone to share with.
 For whatever reason, the Anigan EvaCup is most often sold in a pack of two.
 Nobody really needs two cups, so find a friend for some serious value.

-The Dutchess Cup: in an interesting piece of marketing, this company sells 2 cups together on Amazon.
+The Dutchess Cup: in an interesting piece of marketing, this company also sells 2 cups together on Amazon.
 Nobody really needs two menstrual cups!
 However, if you can find a friend or family member to share the package with you, it turns out to be one of the cheapest period cups on the market today.
 It’s a top-quality cup at a very reasonable price and also has thousands of great reviews.

 To answer the question, “Aren’t menstrual cups expensive?”
 The short answer is no!
 Not really, if you consider beyond the extremely short-term.
 You’ll come out ahead in 3-4 months when you consider the cost of pads and tampons, especially if you use organic pads or tampons.

 Most people, particularly those with heavy periods use one box or tampons, and one box of pads each month.
 If each box costs $5 (that’s a low figure!), then it’ll be $10 per month in feminine hygiene products.
 Compare this to even the most expensive menstrual cup, the Lunette cup at around $30.
 After only three months, you’ve broken even.